What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 - Using home-made vinyl cleaner

-- Scrubbing with a hard brush
+- Scrubbing with a stiff brush

-- Rubbing with a cotton cloths
+- Rubbing with cotton cloths

 - Using pointed cleaning tools